SAP-archive/cloud-s4ext/_troubleshooting/troubleshooting-hub.md

 4. If destination does not exist, import the destination following  [Week5 Unit2 STEP8: Import Destination _iot-internet-http_]({{base_path}}/week-5/unit-2/imports/destinations/iot-internet-http.properties?raw=true)).
 5. If the Destination exists, compare all its values with [Week5 Unit2 /imports/destinations/iot-internet-http.properties]({{base_path}}/week-5/unit-2/imports/destinations/iot-internet-http.properties) and in case of errors update the destination.

-    > **Hint:** Due to the fact that Destniatins are cached, wait some minits to get the change active.
+    > **Hint:** Due to the fact that Destniatins are cached, wait some minits before you restart the hub application.

 #### Restart _hub_